What if you could only have one rifle? What would it be?

 Its journey from the early customizations by Navy SEALs to its current status as a favored weapon among civilians showcases its unparalleled versatility and adaptability.

-This guide has explored its historical origins, technical specifications, tactical applications, and its ever-growing popularity in the civilian market.
+This guide has explored its historical origins, technical specifications, tactical applications, and ever-growing popularity in the civilian market.

 A lightweight, accurate, and easy-to-use rifle is a hell of a force multiplier to have.
-Especially in the times, we live in now.
+Especially in the times we live in now.